IBM/unitxt/docs/docs/llm_as_judge.rst

    To use this tutorial, you need to :ref:`install unitxt <install_unitxt>`.

 =====================================
-LLM As a Judge Metrics✨
+LLM As a Judge Metrics ✨
 =====================================

 In this section you learn how to use LLM as judge metric by unitxt.
 LLM as a judge is a method for evaluation the